 The Gold Coast offers a number of well-equipped and maintained parks for all ages to enjoy.
 The largest parkland on the Gold Coast is located at The Broadwater Parklands in Southport.
-With a large outdoor fields, and playground equipment galore including a jumping pillow (!), the roving coffee carts selling cold drinks, coffee and ice creams will keep all visitors happy.
+With large outdoor fields and playground equipment galore including a jumping pillow, roving coffee carts selling cold drinks, coffee, and ice creams there’s heaps to keep every family happy.

-Note that the Rock pools are closed on Tuesday mornings for maintenance.
-You do need to pay for Parking and its best to get in early as it does fill up quickly.
+You do need to pay for parking and it’s best to get in early as it does fill up quickly.

-Shake off your nan’s old picnic set and grab an old blanket and a cricket set – its time to hit up your local botanical gardens.
+Grab your picnic blanket and a cricket set – it’s time to hit up your local botanical gardens.
 Located 10 mins drive from Surfers Paradise, the regional botanical gardens at Rosser Park offer over 30 hectares of lush gardens including a sensory touch and play garden and a butterfly garden.

 For those wanting to relax, kick back and smell the roses in the dedicated rose garden.
 Plus, there is plenty of space to kick a ball.
 Set up your picnic beside the central water fountain – you may even glimpse a wedding ceremony.
 Be sure to bring a hat and sunscreen, as there is a lot of exploring to do.
 Parking is free and there is a small café on site for the coffee fiends among us.
 Hooray!

 Read more about the Gold Coast’s Botanical Gardens HERE